Fishing at Warwick Hall

-- The Keeper, Graham Moffat, can be contacted on 01228 562249 or mobile 07985 933130.
-If a tenant wishes to be shown the river he should notify Charlie the day before.
-Please call AFTER 7.00 pm in the evening.
+- The Keeper, Graham Moffat, can be contacted on 01228 562249 or mobile 07985 933103.
+If a tenant wishes to be shown the river he should notify Graham the day before.
+Please do NOT call AFTER 7.00 pm in the evening.
 If a tenant wishes to share or substitute his rod notice must be given in advance.

 - Commercial sub-letting is strictly forbidden.
 All rods must be in possession of a valid River Board licence.

 - The front drive past Warwick Hall should not be used.
 Access is by the back drive.
 Turn right at the top of the hill past Warwick.
 Please observe the speed limits.

 - The rod room is marked as such in the stable block.

 Boat keys are kept in this room and must be returned after fishing.
 Boats and oars must be left secure.
 Toilets must be kept clean and tidy after use.